 But, why is this so important?
 Why has STEM become such a buzzword in the educational world?
-The skills behind science, technology, engineering, and math offer our kids successful outcomes in the future.
-STEM breeds creators, innovators, thinkers and problem-solvers.
+The skills behind science, technology, engineering, and math offer training for our kids to have successful outcomes in the future.
+STEM breeds creators, innovators, thinkers, and problem-solvers.
 It is the foundation of higher learning, and it begins to flourish at a young age with a playhouse fort.

 If you worry that the technology side of STEM has been short-changed, take a look inside the fort.
 While we often think of fort building as a break from or alternative to screen time, the occasional integration of the two produces great benefits.
 Used wisely and well-timed, technology adds to the fort building experience rather than detracts from it.
 Yes, technology can supplement fort play.
 A parent-protected tablet or other device presents the ability to explore a variety of topics.
 Use the following ideas to spur your thoughts on encouraging this vital skill development.
 Let kids use a digital device to:

 — Discover facts about the Native Americans or astronauts to inform their play.